 *Though the total amount awarded by the Cal Grant B is lower over four years, the funds can be applied to other costs aside from tuition and fees.
 Students who are receiving scholarships that total the full amount of tuition or more may choose to opt into the Cal Grant B if eligible.
 This would mean that the student would have the extra funds to use toward other educational costs.

-It is important to note that if a student receives Cal Grant A funds for the first year of study, he/she is no longer eligible to receive Cal Grant B funds.
+It is also important to note that if a student receives Cal Grant A funds for the first year of study, he/she is no longer eligible to receive Cal Grant B funds.
 Students must opt into the Cal Grant B program from the beginning of study.
 If you are eligible for both the Cal A and B Grants, you must make the decision about which Cal Grant program you would like to participate in before you receive your first disbursement.
-This means that you will have to notify CSAC of your choice.
+Then you must notify Cal Grants of your choice.